-- 63. The Working Group agreed although the quality of preliminary assessments required in CM 22-06 is improving, detailed descriptions of how different gear types interact with the seafloor are needed to estimate footprint and impact indices. - 64.
-As the process to estimate footprint and impact becomes more complex, the preliminary assessments require the use of statistical programs and competency in generating the statistical parameters needed.
+64. Although the quality of preliminary assessments required in CM 22-06 is improving, detailed descriptions of how different gear types interact with the seafloor are needed to estimate footprint and impact indices.

+65. As the process to estimate footprint and impact becomes more complex, the preliminary assessments require the use of statistical programs and competency in generating the statistical parameters needed.
 Not all Members may have the experience necessary to complete these tasks.
-The Working Group concluded that the Scientific Committee may consider mechanisms which may assist in training or developing capability for Members to meet their obligations in providing preliminary assessments of the effects of fishing on VMEs.
+The Scientific Committee may consider a mechanisms which may assist in training or developing capability for Members to meet their obligations in providing preliminary assessments of the effects of fishing on VMEs.